How to Start a Travel Blog in 2017 (UPDATE: March 7th 2017)

 E) How much does it cost to start a travel blog?

 Very little.
-If you’re happy for a simple design, then roughly $60USD per year.
+If you’re happy for a simple free wordpress design, then roughly $60USD per year or so.
 Super cheap.

 F) But you can set up a free blog, right?
 Why would I pay?